Frequently Asked Questions

 Question: What if I'm having a technical issue with the website?

-If you have a technical problem with the website, please contact firstname.lastname@example.org in English, German or French
+If you have a technical problem with the website, please contact firstname.lastname@example.org in English, Spanish, Italian or French.

 Question: I didn’t find an answer to my question in the FAQs: what can I do next?